-If they hire a property manager to take over the day-to-day tasks, expenses will increase and retirement income will decrease.
-This may not be a problem for some, but others may want to look at a second option: selling the real estate.
+If they hire a property manager to take over the day-to-day tasks, expenses will increase which means income will decrease.
+This may not be a problem for some, but others may want to look at a second option: selling real estate.

-For all of the hypothetical investors described here, planning ahead to minimize surprises in the future will always lead to a better outcome.
+For all the hypothetical investors described here, planning to minimize surprises will always lead to a better outcome.
 We do our best to help our clients, both working and retired, formulate and execute tax-efficient retirement income plans.
-Many of the tax rules discussed in this article have exceptions, and exceptions to exceptions.
+Many of the tax rules discussed here have exceptions on top of exceptions.
 Because of the inherent complexity involved with the tax code, we often achieve the best results for our clients when we collaborate with their CPAs and other tax professionals.

 We start planning for retirement income with an eye on taxes decades in advance, and there are almost always methods to optimize a plan at any age.
 It’s never too early or too late to begin or adjust.
 At Ballast, we all take great pride in creating tax-efficient financial plans for our clients, and we would love the opportunity to help create a plan for you.